 Saying that it’s life-changing may be a bit of an exaggeration, but it has definitely made a huge difference to the way the kitchen feels and it’s now a room we enjoy spending time in.

 As well as the full-on makeover of the cabinets, we added a few additional touches that make the kitchen work even better for us and help make the space feel more inviting.

-We installed a small breakfast nook area and added lots of much-needed lighting which means we no longer in danger of chopping our fingers off because we can’t see anything.
-We also added some fun art like the pork and beef prints (they’re these ones from Desenio) art and built our super thin floating shelves.
+We installed a small breakfast nook area and added lots of much-needed lighting which means we are no longer in danger of chopping our fingers off because we can’t see anything.
+We also added some fun art like the pork and beef prints (they’re these ones from Desenio) art and built our super-thin floating shelves.

-Another little project that we built are our new DIY picture shelves.
+Another little project that we built is our new DIY picture shelves.

 This is what you will need to build your own DIY picture shelf:

 This post contains affiliate links.
 We only recommend products we love and think that you will, too!
 Read our full disclaimer here.

 - A piece of timber (we used a piece that’s 1200 x 200 x 18mm large which was enough to make two shelves that are 60cm long)

 - 120 grit sandpaper

 - Masking tape